.

 Vacuum Tube Amplifier Basics - Second Edition

-Vacuum Tube Amplifier Basics, second edition, is available on CD.
-This may be a good option for folks that have a CD drive.
-Being a physical CD, it must be mailed and is only available for purchase in the US.
+Being a physical CD, it must be mailed and is only available for purchase within the US 48 contiguous states.

 DiyAudio forums post of an amplifier build of the 30-watt monoblock project from the original book and still included in the second edition.
 You might consider registering with the DiyAudio forums.
 It is an excellent source of information where you can post questions.